tonybaloney/vscode-pets/README.md

 -   Run `npm install`.
 -   Run `npm run compile`.
--   Go to the debug panel on sidebar and launch the development version with the extension loaded (first option in the debug profiles).
+-   Go to the debug panel on the sidebar and launch the development version with the extension loaded (first option in the debug profiles).
+-   Refer to [VS Code Extension Documentation](https://code.visualstudio.com/api) for additional resources.

 ## Credits